sadia101-source/HollowBound/README.md

 You awaken in a **rotting mansion**, surrounded by darkness and static, cut off from the outside world.
 Your only goal: **collect all three keys and escape before Zuzuka finds you.**

-Every flicker of light, every step you take, every second of silence — **she’s listening.**
+Every flicker of the light, every step you take, every second of silence — **she’s listening.**

 ---